WSU-kduncan/ceg3120-cicd-JamesBennett5027/README-CI.md

         * on the side bar go to persoal access token
         * click generate new token
         * name it and scope(read and write for this project) it then hit generate
+    3. pushing
+        * to push first name an image using docker build -t username/reponame
+        * then run docker push image name
 ## part 2
 1. configureing repo secrets
     * in the top banner click settings